monking/Vim-Primer/README.md

 - select lines with `V`, and type `>` or `3>` to indent by 1 or three tab spaces.
-	- Indenting can be confusing.
-Vim lets you define your tab behavior with some detail.
-My usual default is `:set ts=2 sw=2 et`
-    - `:set ts=2` or `:set tabstop=2` - how many columns a tab character covers
-    - `:set sw=2` or `:set shiftwidth=2` - how many columns are inserted when
-      you hit the "tab" key.
-    - `:set et` or `:set expandtab` - use only space characters when indenting
-		- `:set noet` or `:set noexpandtab` - use tab characters for indenting, and spaces for the remainder of the "tabstop" value.
 - select some text with `V`, then type `gq` to hard-wrap that text to 80 character lines, taking indentation into account.
 Single newlines are treated as continuing text, and double newlines remain intact.
 This is useful for